Application Instructions

 Fellowship

-Interview ▼
+Interview

 Many of our member schools require or invite students to interviews as part of the application process.
 We encourage you to visit individual school websites to learn about each school’s interview process.
 The school will contact you directly to schedule an interview as necessary.

-Test Score Waiver School Procedure ▼
+Test Score Waiver Policy and Procedure

-Transcripts ▼
+Transcripts

-When completing the application, you will be asked to upload a copy of your official/unofficial transcript(s).
-A screen shot of your grades/transcripts is unacceptable.
-While schools will begin their review process using the scanned uploaded transcript(s), offers of admission are not binding until official transcripts are received and verified.
+While schools will begin their review process using your scanned uploaded transcripts, offers of admission are not binding until official transcripts are received and verified.
 You will be required to submit an official hard-copy transcript to your school prior to matriculation.
-At any point in the application process, member schools or The Consortium reserve the right to request that official transcripts be sent directly from institution.
+At any point in the application process, member schools or The Consortium reserve the right to request that official transcripts be sent directly from the institution.

 For transcripts from universities outside the United States, an original-language transcript is required, along with a document that shows conferral of degree (i.e. a copy of your diploma) and an official English translation from your university.

-Résumé ▼
+Résumé

 During the application process you’ll be asked to upload your résumé directly into the system in Microsoft Word (.doc or .docx) or portable document (.pdf) format.
 This should include your full employment history, including job titles and responsibilities, along with employer names and locations.
 Please also include post-secondary education, non-academic interest and activities and awards.

 Your professional recommendations should come from individuals who can comment meaningfully, yet objectively, on your performance in a work environment — preferably your current position.
 Ideally, one of your professional recommendations should come from your current supervisor.
+The Consortium uses the GMAC Common Letter of Recommendation format for this recommendation.

 You must submit the reference request forms to your recommenders through the online application.
 Upon receiving the request, your recommenders should follow the automatically generated instructions and submit the completed reference forms online.

-Essays ▼
+Essays

-Core Essay 1:
+Core Essay 1 (required):

 Please describe your short- and long-term goals post-MBA.
 How has your professional experience shaped these goals and influenced your decision to pursue an MBA degree?
-(2,000 characters)
+(2,000 characters).

 Is there any other information you would like to share with us that is not presented elsewhere in your application?
 (1,000 characters)

-Mission Essay
+Mission Essay (required):

-Our mission, through the strength of our growing alliance and extended network, is to enhance diversity and inclusion in global business education and leadership by striving to reduce the significant underrepresentation of African Americans, Hispanic Americans and Native Americans in both our Member Schools’ enrollments and the ranks of global management across the following sectors: For- profit corporations, Nonprofit corporations, Government agencies and contractors, and Entrepreneurial ventures in both for-profit and nonprofit environments.
+Our mission, through the strength of our growing alliance and extended network, is to enhance diversity and inclusion in global business education and leadership by striving to reduce the significant underrepresentation of African Americans, Hispanic Americans and Native Americans in both our Member Schools’ enrollments and the ranks of global management across the following sectors: for- profit corporations, nonprofit corporations, government agencies and contractors, and entrepreneurial ventures in both for-profit and nonprofit environments.

 *Please address the three questions noted below.
 Please use specific examples pertaining to our target populations and clearly articulate your involvement, actions and results.

-- What have you done pre-MBA in your business, personal, or academic life to demonstrate commitment to this mission?(2,000 characters)
+• What have you done pre-MBA in your business, personal, or academic life to demonstrate commitment to this mission?
+(2,000 characters)

-- What will you do while enrolled in your MBA program to demonstrate your commitment to the mission?
+• What will you do while enrolled in your MBA program to demonstrate your commitment to the mission?
 (2,000 characters)

-- What will you do post-MBA with respect to community service and leadership involvement to demonstrate your continued commitment to The Consortium’s missions of diversity and inclusion?
+• What will you do post-MBA with respect to community service and leadership involvement to demonstrate your continued commitment to The Consortium’s missions of diversity and inclusion?
 (1,000 characters)

-Please note: You will be required to write at least one school-specific essay for each school to which you plan to apply.
+You will be required to write at least one school-specific essay for each school to which you plan to apply.
 Schools only see their individual essays.
 To complete these essays, navigate to each school’s supplemental page within your core applications.
 Text boxes with specified word limitations will be provided for the membership essay and all school-specific essays.

 When you submit your application, you must also include your nonrefundable application fee.
 You may make a secure online credit card payment.